f5devcentral/openssl-pqc-stepbystep-lab/fipsqs/02_fips_quantum_ca_root.md

 You will be prompted for a password.
 Use a strong password and store it securely.

-> **Warning:** In a production environment, the Root CA private key should be stored on an air-gapped system or Hardware Security Module (HSM).
+> **Warning:** In a production environment, the Root CA private key should be stored on a secured air-gapped system or Hardware Security Module (HSM).
 Never leave the private key on an internet-connected system.
+There's more you SHOULD do but this is very bare minimum.

 ---

 ## Step 12: Verify Final Directory State

-List all files in the Root CA directory:
+**List all files in the Root CA directory:**

 ```bash
 find /opt/sassycorp-pqc/root-ca -type f -exec ls -la {} \;